 The American National Standard for High-Visibility Safety Apparel and Headwear (ANSI/ISEA 107- 2010) is a standard established by American National Standards Institute for protection of construction, maintenance, utility, emergency responders, airport ramp personnel and other workers who are routinely exposed to the hazards of low visibility while on the job.
 Private industry, various federal, state, and local authorities have embraced ANSI/ISEA 107 compliant garments and headwear as useful PPE for workers exposed to struck-by-hazards.

-The ANSI/ISEA 107-1999 standard was the first U.S. standard for the design and performance of materials for high-visibility safety apparel.
+The ANSI/ISEA 107-2010 standard is the latest U.S. standard for the design and performance of materials for high-visibility safety apparel.

 Requirements for Background and Combined-Performance Retroreflective materials

 Photometric and Physical Performance Requirements for Retro-reflective materials